-Now, type the format command.
-Diag warns you that formatting a disk destroys all information which might already be stored on that disk, and asks for confirmation before going ahead and doing the job:
+Next, type the format command.

+Diag then warns you that formatting a disk destroys all information which might already be stored on that disk, and asks for confirmation before going ahead and doing the job:

+'''

+diag> format

-diag> format format/verify, DESTROYS ALL DISK DATA! are you sure? y # of surface analysis passes ?
+format/verify, DESTROYS ALL DISK DATA!

+are you sure? y

+of surface analysis passes?
 5

+'''

 When formatting a disk for the first time, five surface analysis passes is a reasonable number.
 The surface analysis phase of the formatting is for detecting bad spots on the disk and mapping them to alternate places.
-The format phase takes about 30 minutes for one surface analysis pass, using an Interphase SMD-2180 disk controller, and slightly less time using a Xylogics 450 or 440 controller.
-The time to format and analyze for n passes is about n times 30 minutes.
+The format phase takes about 30 minutes for one surface analysis pass, using a Xylogics 450 or 440 controller with an 84-MByte disk.
 It is well worth taking the time to do this when formatting a new disk.
 Diag then formats the disk, and displays the current cylinder number as it formats each cylinder.
-You can use just one surface analysis pass if you are reformatting a disk that has been formatted before, and is known not to have any bad spots.
+You can use just one surface analysis pass if you are reformatting a disk that is known not to have any bad spots.